skip navigation

 Size and Location

-The proposed De Tilla Gulch SEZ is located in Saguache County in south-central Colorado, in the northwestern portion of the San Luis Valley, part of the San Luis Basin, a large, high-elevation basin within the Rocky Mountains.
+The De Tilla Gulch SEZ is located in Saguache County in south-central Colorado, in the northwestern portion of the San Luis Valley, part of the San Luis Basin, a large, high-elevation basin within the Rocky Mountains.
 The San Juan Mountains to the west and the Sangre de Cristo Range to the east form the rim of the basin.
 In 2008, the county population was 6,903, while the surrounding four-county region had a total population of 51,974.
 The largest nearby town of Alamosa is located about 50 mi (80 km) to the south.

 De Tilla Gulch East Side Offsite Northwest